avidseeker/avidseeker.github.io/content/ar/lam-alif.md

 current solution works by utilizing [compose tables](https://en.wikipedia.org/wiki/Compose_key) support of input methods.
 The idea is to map a key sequence of length 1 consisting of the ligature (U+FEFB) into the 2 characters: (U+0644, U+0627).
 This is why it is considered "hacky": compose function was never designed to be used that way.
-And this can actually be seen from where XCompose reads from:
+This can actually be seen from where XCompose reads from:

 ```